> > >

 Rather than a full on/off voltage change, microstepping uses an incremental change of the voltage in the windings, typically following a sine waveform.
 As a result, the motor moves between the phases in even smaller increments, known as substeps or microsteps.
 This allows for quieter operation with even higher positioning accuracy.

-EMS supplies a variety of stepper motors from leading manufacturers FAULHABER and Nidec Advanced Motor (formerly Nidec Servo).
+EMS supplies a variety of high quality stepper motors from leading manufacturers FAULHABER and Nidec Advanced Motor (formerly Nidec Servo).
+These drives are optimised for a high power density, with long service life to guarantee reliability.
 Accompanying precision gearheads and stepper motor drivers are also available for optimised performance and noise level for your application.
 Learn more about available motors on our product pages here.

 Stepper motor buying guide